What is a reverse proxy server?

 A reverse proxy server is an intermediary computer server which sits between a computer accessing the internet, and the destination website providing the website content.
 The reserve proxy is controlled by the website supplier.

-Our reverse proxy server is located in the United Kingdom and has an English IP which are both important parameters in search engines' algorithms.
-From a user and search engine perspective the website 'appears' to be in the United Kingdom.
+Our reverse proxy server is located in the United Kingdom and has a British IP, which are both important parameters in search engines' algorithms.
+From a user and search engine perspective, the website appears to be in the United Kingdom.